Free: Healthy Freezer Meals Recipe EbookGet It Now

-There are about a million and a half broccoli and cheese soup recipes out there.
+There are about a million and a half broccoli cheese soup recipes out there.
 You may be wondering why you need me to tell you how to make broccoli cheese soup.
 Well, the recipes I’ve seen tend to use flour as a thickener, have a long list of ingredients, or just take a while to prepare.
-Today I’m sharing my quick and simple version of easy broccoli cheese soup, that you can make in only 20 minutes.
-And, it happens to be a keto low carb broccoli cheese soup, too!
+Today I’m sharing my quick and simple version of easy broccoli cheese soup (also called homemade broccoli cheddar soup).
+You can make it in only 20 minutes — perfect for busy weeknights!

 How To Make Broccoli Cheese Soup